travelgateX/documentation-site/content/hotelx/faqs/frequently-asked-questions.md

 It will depend if the supplier offers the information.
 In case that the information is returned by the supplier, you will find it through the Roomprice string-->PriceBreakdown.

+## Currency in Search Requests
+**Is it necessary to include the currency attribute in your Search Request?**

+In these cases, you will have two options:
+- If you don't include any currency, then the settings' default currency configuration will be used
+- If you don't configure a currency conversion plugin, then default supplier currency is returned.
+Some suppliers accept currency parameter and others will return their currency depending on your account as client with them.

 ## Currency not supported
-**What happen if I request availability with a currency that the supplier doesn´t have it?**
+**What happen if I request availability with a currency that the supplier doesn´t accept?**

-For these cases, you will have two options:
+In these cases, you will have two options:
-- Applying the exchange rates using a pluggin (this pluggin contains the exchange rates previously loaded by you)
+- Applying the exchange rates using a plugin (this pluggin contains the exchange rates previously loaded by you)
 - Not applying any exchange rate and you will receive the supplier´s currency.

 ## Cancellation costs